Bloor Collegiate Institute: Relocation to Brockton

 In October 2009, the Toronto District School Board passed the redevelopment plan on Bloor/Dufferin.
 As a result, two schools were closed after the ARC review: Kent Senior Public School (2012) and West Toronto Collegiate Institute (2010).

 The Toronto District School Board will receive capital funding from the provincial government for the school's renovations.
 Meanwhile, the Toronto Lands Corporation, a realtor arm of the school board, declared 7.6 acres of the Bloor and Kent properties surplus and were placed up for sale.

 Offers have been made by the Toronto Catholic District School Board to acquire a portion of the property in concert with the City of Toronto.

-The province has committed to contributing $20 million toward the development of a new school and community hub on surplus TDSB land at the southwest corner of Bloor and Dufferin streets.
-The province has proposed a 30,000-square-foot community hub for the area, which will include licensed child care spaces.
-A replacement high school will be built on the site of Brockton High School, which has been closed for a number of years before it was demolished in 2019.
-The new space will be the new home for the Bloor Collegiate Institute and Alpha II Senior Alternative School.
-It will accommodate approximately 900 students.
-From May 2020 to Sept 2021 the construction site was functioning as a beach.
-Bloordale Beach had actual sand and, as it was created during the height of the COVID-19 pandemic in 2020, it was a site much praised for offering a great deal of space for social distancing.
-Construction on the new school began in fall 2021 and its student body is housed at Central Technical School.
+In 2016, the province committed to contributing $20 million toward the development of a new school and community hub on surplus TDSB land at the southwest corner of Bloor and Dufferin streets.
+The province proposed a 30,000-square-foot community hub for the area, which would include licensed child care spaces.
+A replacement high school was eventually built on the site of Brockton High School, which was closed for a number of years before it was demolished in 2019.
+The new space became the new home for the Bloor Collegiate Institute and Alpha II Senior Alternative School.
+It accommodates approximately 900 students.
+From May 2020 to Sept 2021, the construction site functioned as Bloordale Beach.
+Since it was created during the height of the COVID-19 pandemic in 2020, it was a site much praised for offering a great deal of space for social distancing.
+Construction on the new school began in fall 2021 and its student body was temporarily housed at Central Technical School until spring 2025.
+Construction was completed in summer 2025, and its student body was relocated back to the new school.

 School culture

-In the 1960s, 1970s and 1980s the student body was predominantly composed of immigrants and first-generation Canadians of immigrants of mostly European origin (especially English, Irish, Ukrainian, Italian, Greek and Portuguese although some students were of Indian, Bengali, Japanese, Korean, Chinese, Jamaican, and Tamil background).
+In the 1960s, 1970s and 1980s the student body was predominantly composed of immigrants and first-generation Canadians of immigrants of varied origin, especially English, Irish, Italian, Greek and Portuguese, Indian, Bengali, Japanese, Korean, Chinese, Jamaican, and Tamil background.
 Currently, 70% of students speak a language other than English at home.
 Bloor students come from the neighbouring community as well as from communities across the city for the TOPS on Bloor Program.

 The school motto is "Quod Incepimus Conficiemus", meaning "What We Have Begun, We Shall Finish" in Latin.
 (It is shared with Colonel By Secondary School, Gloucester, Ontario).